We are taking new patients! Book online now or, if you are a new patient, call any BCH doctors clinic on (03) 5338 4585.

 - via email to [email protected]

 Appointments are necessary.
-An answering machine will take messages if unattended.
-Please leave a message and your call will be returned.
+Please leave a message if we don’t answer and your call will be returned.

 After hours care is provided by the After hours GP helpline.
 Call 1800 022 222 to access.

 The Nurse-on-call helpline provides expert health information to Victorians 24 hours a day.
 Call 1300 60 60 24 to access.